vnmakarov/yaep/README.md

   earley_free_grammar (g);
 }
 ```
-  * To add error recovery, please just add a reserved symbol ``error`` to
+  * To add error recovery, just add a reserved symbol ``error`` to
     the rules.
-Skipped terminals during error recovery will be represented by
+Skipped terminals during error recovery will be
+    represented in the resulting abstract tree by a node called ``error``.
-    abstract node error.
-For example, if you want error-recovery on expression
+    For example, if you want to include expression- and statement-level
-    and statement level for a programming language grammar, the rules could look
+    error-recovery in a programming language grammar, the rules could look
     like the following:
 ```
   stmt : IF '(' expr ')' stmt ELSE stmt # if (2 4 6)